micheal-earl/roque/README.md

 A roguelike.

+`npx tsc` to compile typescript.
+Launch index.html from dist after compiling.

 TODO:
 Convert to typescript
 Implement collision